tqtezos/stablecoin/docs/specification.md

 - Sender must be a minter and must have a sufficient amount of funds to be destroyed.

-- A minter can only burn tokens which it owns.

 - A minter with 0 minting allowance is allowed to burn tokens.